syncfusion-content/blazor-docs/blazor/datepicker/globalization.md

 ---
 layout: post
 title: Globalization in Blazor DatePicker Component | Syncfusion
-description: Learn here all about globalization support in Syncfusion Blazor DatePicker component, it's elements and more.
+description: Checkout and learn here all about globalization support in Syncfusion Blazor DatePicker component, it's elements and more.
 platform: Blazor
 control: DatePicker
 documentation: ug